moved that Bill , be read the second time and referred to a committee.

 Streamline programs, making it easier for companies to respond to and be successful in their applications, as it has become so onerous and slow that companies do not bother to respond and miss opportunities to create jobs.

-Recognize why these problems exists and reform them as necessary.
+Recognize why these problems exist and reform them as necessary.
 Too often, programming is designed to make it easier for the government to do the business of government rather than for business to do business.

 Be proactive.
 Pick up the phone.
 Mandate ministry-wide quotas on client outreach to find ways to support entrepreneurs creating jobs.